-All connections, fittings, emergency vents, tank gauges, components, and auxiliary fittings not specifically certified with an allowable leakrate shall not leak.
-The absence of vapor leaks may be verified by the use of a methane calibrated gas detector measuring as greater than 10,000 parts per million at a minimum distance of one centimeter from the source in accordance with US EPA Method 21, title 40 CFR, Part 60, Appendix A-7 (36 FR 24877, December 23, 1971), commercial liquid leak detection solution, or by bagging when the vapor containment space of the aboveground storage tank is subjected to a non-zero gauge pressure.
+All connections, fittings, emergency vents, tank gauges, components, and auxiliary fittings not specifically certified with an allowable leak rate shall not leak.
+The absence of vapor leaks may be verified by the use of commercial liquid leak detection solution, or by bagging when the vapor containment space of the aboveground storage tank is subjected to a non-zero gauge pressure.
 (Note: leak detection solution will detect leaks only when positive gauge pressure exists.)
 The absence of liquid leaks may be verified by visual inspection for seepage and drips.